What is the idea behind the Standards Hub website?

 Your comments and submissions are likely to be moderated before they appear on the site.
-We will aim to do this within one working dat of your submitting them.
+We will aim to do this within one working day of you submitting them.
 See the Terms and Conditions for more information on moderation.

 How do I know which standards to use?

-When open standards have been adopted, you can browse through them in the standards catalogue.
-If an open standard hasn't been set then refer to the Open Standards Principles (PDF) for more details.
+When open standards have been adopted, you can browse through them on the Standards Hub.
+If an open standard hasn't been set then refer to the Open Standards Principles for more details.

 What is the definition of an "open standard"?

 Does this site replace existing standards websites and processes run by government departments?

 No. This site does not replace the existing standards development and adoption processes within individual government departments.
 Each department remains responsible for applying standards within the context of its own business, and furthermore there will always be a role for specialised standards that are only relevant to an individual government department.
 Rather this site provides a forum for agreeing the core set of essential standards that are generally applicable across the Government's common IT platform.

 Why is the Government setting IT standards?